CrimsonChin/JeykllAndHydeCollide/README.md

 <li><b>Sam Higton</b> - gotta take flack for the level generation</li>
 <li><b>Jon Wells</b> - this man is to blame for the character behaviours</li>
 </ul>

+<h2>The Credit</h2>
+<p>Massive thanks to the Unity team for releasing 4.3 for this project.
+The new features really helped us kick off our project.
+Even if the release was 12days into the jam.
+Lets face it, we hadn't started yet :)</p>

+<p>In the spirit of open source, I'd also like to thank <a href="http://www.partnersinrhyme.com/pir/free_music_loops.shtml">PartnersInRhyme</a> who's sounds we use in the game.
+We can code, we can draw but we can't compose music on our own.</p>